pemcg/mastering-automation-addendum-for-cloudforms-4.6/expression_methods/chapter.md

 ![The Running Service Dialog](images/screenshot4.png)

-## Input Arguments
+## Input Parameters

-Expression methods can take a number of input arguments that can increase their flexibility.
+Expression methods can take a number of input parameters that can increase their flexibility.
 Suppose that our CloudForms installation managed two separate infrastructure providers, but we only wanted to list the powered-on VMs in either one or the other provider, but not both.

 Our expression method can be edited to add a further **AND** field of **Field → VM and Instance : Ems → =**, but with the check box **User will input the value** ticked (see screenshot [Adding a User Input to the Expression](#i5)).